Feature aware covariance estimation, with application to mixtures of chemical exposures: Introduction

 Semi-volatile organic compounds (SVOCs) are widely used in everyday consumer products such as construction materials and household items, including furniture and cleaning products, and personal care products such as nail polish and shampoo.
 Although the health effects resulting from mixtures of exposures are not yet fully understood, there exists a wide array of accessible auxiliary information regarding the individual chemicals.
 In general, for example, chemical properties such as vapor pressure and aqueous solubility are readily available publicly from reputable sources, including the US National Institutes of Health \citep{Kim2023} and the US Environmental Protection Agency \citep{CompTox}.
 For the focus chemicals in the TESIE study, much auxiliary information is known, including chemical class, common use cases, and chemical molecular properties.
 Moreover, each vector of exposure measurements has an implicit matrix structure consisting of exposure measurement tool by chemical, information that would ideally be incorporated into a statistical analysis.
 In fact, in practice, this auxiliary information is often used by experts to intuit or describe some scientific or practical differences between exposures.
-In this work, we formalize this practice by using these auxiliary data, or meta covariate data, to improve covariance estimation accuracy by incorporating it into a modeling framework.
+In this work, we formalize this practice by using these auxiliary data, or \red{outcome features}, to improve covariance estimation accuracy by incorporating them into a modeling framework. \red{Formally, we define \textit{outcome features} to be predictors or covariates that vary with the outcome index instead of the sample index.}

 In general, accurate covariance estimation is a challenging objective in high-dimensional settings.
 For example, a naive approach estimates a population covariance matrix with the sample covariance matrix.
 However, unless the sample size is appreciably larger than the covariance dimension, the sample covariance matrix will be unstable \citep{Johnstone2001}.
 Whats more, the sample covariance matrix will not be invertible if there are more variables than the number of samples.
 This is problematic as the inverse is required for many statistical tasks, including, for example, classification \citep{Friedman1989} and hypothesis testing \citep[\S 5.3]{Mardia1979}.